miruchigawa/every-frame-in-order/README.md

 <img src="wataten.jpeg" width="150px" align="right" />

-This code utilizes moviepy and pillow to automatically post Every Wataten frame in order to a Telegram group.
+This code utilizes moviepy and pillow to automatically post Every Wataten frame to a Telegram group.
 Please note that this program only posts photos to a Telegram group or channel, and it does not support posting to platforms like Facebook (I have a skill issue in setting up configuration to the meta API).